harshaltapre/EV-SOAR-Security-Center-/README.md

 🔄 Firmware over-the-air (FOTA) updates

+javascript
+Copy
+Edit

 You can paste this into a file named `README.md` in your project root folder.
-Let me know if you also want an `LICENSE.md` or `.env.example` template
+Let me know if you also want an `LICENSE.md` or `.env.example` templat